gferreira/fb-variable-values/docs/pages/measurements.md

 color
 : The color of measurement lines and captions in the Glyph View display.

+flip
+: Flip point indexes in the selected measurements to invert measurement direction.

 <div class="alert alert-primary" role="alert" markdown='1'>
 For more information about each column see [Measurements format > Glyph-level measurements](../../measurements-format/#glyph-level-measurements).